rafa-so/anti-fraud-walk/README.md

 # Análise
 ## Analyze the data provided and present your conclusions (consider that all transactions are made using a mobile device).

-looking quickly to file, generaly de users don't buy in more one merchant by day.
+looking quickly to file, generaly de users don't buy in more one merchant by second.
 They use the same card to merchant differ.

 ## In addition to the spreadsheet data, what other data would you look at to try to find patterns of possible frauds?
-Olharia para a coluna de comerciante, usuário e número de cartão.
-Tentaria ver o seguinte:
- - tentaria ver também se o mesmo cartão está sendo usado em vários comerciantes em um espaço de tempo curto.
+I look for merchant, user and card number columns.
+I try see if same card is used to some merchants within range little time

 # Run project